Seljuk Empire: Palace Ghilmans or Special Army

-The Palace Ghilmans or Special Army, were a army troops paid by the state and tasked with protecting the imperial palace and the sultan during the Seljuk period.
+The Palace Ghilmans or Special Army, were an army troops paid by the state and tasked with protecting the imperial palace and the sultan during the Seljuk period.
 These troops also served as the Seljuk sultan's personal guard during battles and campaigns.
 For example, at the Battle of Manzikert, 4,000 ghilman formed the central army of the Seljuk Sultan Alp Arslan.
 Furthermore, these troops were of Sipahi origin.

 Mamluks

 The alternative to nomadic Turkmen troops was mamluks.
-While also of Turkic and often nomadic origin, dependence on pasturelands was non-existent for mamluks as they did not live a nomadic life.
-Previously, mamluks had constituted the later Abbasid, the Samanid and the Ghaznavid armies.
-In fact, the Ghaznavid dynasty was itself of mamluk origin.
+While also of Turkic and often nomadic origin, dependence on pasturelands was non-existent for mamluks, as they did not live a nomadic life.
+Previously, mamluks had constituted the later Abbasid, the Samanid, and the Ghaznavid armies.
+In fact, the Ghaznavid dynasty was itself of Mamluk origin.

-The process of mamluk recruitment is well known from other periods in Islamic history, but there is almost no information directly relating to the Seljuks.
-The chief source of mamluks was most probably forays to the steppe.
+The process of Mamluk recruitment is well known from other periods in Islamic history, but there is almost no information directly relating to the Seljuks.
+The chief source of Mamluks was most probably forays to the steppe.
 The alternative to raids was buying them from slave traders and various dealers as evidenced from a slave dispute between a merchant and Muhammad I Tapar.